oceanypt/coldqa-tta/README.md

 ## Real-time Test-time Adaptation for Robust Question Answering under Distribution Shifts

-This repository is the code for our paper [Real-time Test-time Adaptation for Robust Question Answering under Distribution Shifts](), which includes our proposed ColdQA benchmark and the implementation of the methods for test-time adapttion (PL, Tent and OIL).
+This repository is the code for our paper [Real-time Test-time Adaptation for Robust Question Answering under Distribution Shifts]() at Findings of EMNLP2022, which includes our proposed ColdQA benchmark and the implementation of the methods for test-time adapttion (PL, Tent and OIL).
-%This repository contains information about COLDQA benchmark, and implementations of some TTA methods, including our proposed OIL method.
-More details can %be seen in our paper [Real-time Test-time Adaptation for Robust Question Answering under Distribution Shifts]().

 ## Quick Links